pathannon/tale/_posts/2016-01-01-BibleReadingPlans.md

 Maybe you’re ready for a reading challenge.
 Perhaps you want to start 2016 with&nbsp;a bible reading boot camp.
 With this plan you can read the Bible cover to cover in 90 days.
 <a href="http://www.scriptureawakening.com/digital/B90-Bookmark.pdf" target="_blank" rel="noopener">[ Download Here ]</a>

 What’s your plan for Bible reading this year?
 May God’s word light every step of your path throughout the year!

+<br>`

 <blockquote>Your word is a lamp for my feet, a light on my path. -Psalm 119:105</blockquote>